 Requests for Reevaluation/24 hour rule The burden of proof in any reevaluation of your work rests with you.
 Requests for reevaluation must be made within one week of the original evaluation.
 Before meeting with me, please use the first 24 hours to carefully consider my comments in relation to the assignment guidelines.
-Then, in writing, identify specific concerns or proposed changes and provide an argument and evidence in support of your position.
+Then, in writing, identify specific concerns or proposed changes and provide an argument and evidence in support of your position, which we will meet to discuss.